What is brand trust?

-Brand trust is the confidence buyers place in a company to deliver on its promises consistently across every interaction.
-In B2B, it's the belief that your brand will meet expectations from the first sales conversation through post-sale support.
-Trust precedes every purchase decision and determines whether buyers will consider your solution when they're ready to buy.
+Brand trust is the confidence buyers place in a company to consistently deliver on its promises across every interaction, from the first sales conversation through post-sale support.
+As Jim Stengel, former global marketing officer at P&G, observed, the brands that win long-term are those that build genuine trust by improving people's lives.
+In B2B, where buying committees are larger and sales cycles are longer, that principle translates directly to revenue: trust precedes every purchase decision and determines whether buyers will consider your solution when they're ready to buy.

 In B2B, trust develops across multiple touchpoints: